AminAdel/ErkinForm.js/README.md

   <div class="submit">Submit</div>
 </div>
 ```
-pay attention to the submit button, it changed to a div tag with "submit" class.
+pay attention to the submit button, it has changed to a div tag with "submit" class.

 #### _that's it! ...
 ErkinForm will do the rest for you!_